flippercloud/flipper/README.md

 config.middleware.use Flipper::Middleware::Memoizer, lambda { $flipper }
 ```

-**Note**: Be sure that the middlware is high enough up in your stack that all feature checks are wrapped.
+**Note**: Be sure that the middleware is high enough up in your stack that all feature checks are wrapped.

 ## Contributing